GeorgiZhelev/age-extension/README.md

 - **Todo List**: Manage your tasks
 - **Most Visited Sites**: Quick access to your 30 most frequently visited websites

+> **Note**: This extension works completely offline, with the only external network requests being to DuckDuckGo for website favicons.
+It has currently only been tested on Firefox.

 ## Features

 - **Age Counter**: Shows your current age with precision to 11 decimal places, updating in real-time